OctopusDeploy/docs/docs/administration/upgrading/guide/creating-test-instance.md

 position: 8
 ---

 There is always a risk an in-place upgrade will fail.
-The risk increases further away from the latest version.
-We do our best to test as many different configurations as to put downward pressure on that risk.
-The truth of the matter is we can't cover every hyper-specific scenario.
+The risk increases as more versions have been released between upgrades.
+We do our best to test many different configurations to put downward pressure on that risk.
+However, we can't cover every hyper-specific scenario.
 Also, there might be a new feature, or a breaking change introduced.
-Creating a test instance will help reduce the risk for you and your company.
+Creating a test instance will help you reduce the risk for you and your company.

 ## Overview

-There are two approaches to creating a test instance.
+There are two approaches to creating a test instance:

-1. Subset of projects representing the main instance
+1. Subset of projects representing the main instance.
-1. Clone of the main instance
+1. Clone of the main instance.

 ### Test instance with a subset of projects

 Setting up a test instance with a subset of projects over a full clone has several advantages.

 - It is much easier to set up and configure than a clone.
-It is also easy to automate the setting up and tear down a test instance on demand.
+It is also easy to automate the setting up and tearing down a test instance on demand.
 - There is tooling in place to export specific projects.
 - A clone does a full clone of everything, including deployment targets and triggers, increasing the risk of having the sandbox instance connect to production at first.
 - A clone might have hidden configuration options, such as server folders, that you have to change.